sanmaii/SBID/README.md

 Please make good use of this app.

 ## Installation
-1. Click [here](https://github.com/sanmaii/SBID/releases/latest) to the latest version of `SBID.zip`.
+1. Click [here](https://github.com/sanmaii/SBID/releases/latest) to download the latest version of `SBID.zip`.
 2. Run `sbid.exe`.